Solo Female Travel Hub

 Best Countries For Female Solo Travellers

-I’ve solo travelled to 24+ countries and countless more cities across all four corners of Europe, these are the top 3 countries I would recommend to anyone:
+Feeling the itch to book a solo trip but not sure where to go?
+I’ve visited 24+ countries and countless more cities across all four corners of Europe.
+These are the ones I would recommend to anyone:

 ✓ Lots of day tours to join from Kotor